nishs9/PenaltyStatsWebsite/nextjs-blog/posts/nfl-penalty-stats-project-introduction.md

 date: '2020-08-25'
 ---

 Welcome to the NFL Penalty Stats Project.
 This is a little side project that I have undertaken to take a closer look at penalty statistics in the NFL.
-I have always had a fascination with data analysis and sports and I wanted to merge my passion for both into a side project that could make my free time this summer a little more productive.
+I have always had a fascination with data analysis and sports and I wanted to merge my passion for both into a side project that could make my free time a little more productive.

 At the moment, this site and project are a work in progress.
 I'll be working to collect more data over time (including weekly stats during the upcoming 2020-2021 season) and update the general look and feel of the website as well.
 I intend to use the blog section of this site as way to provide updates on these changes as and when they happen.